JustinGillespie/nextjs-simplyrets/README.md

 ## Future Enhancements

-Just a place for me to jot down some "enhancements" as I could in a normal project.
+Just a place for me to jot down some "enhancements" as I would in a normal project.

 - **Pagination** Currently we are displaying only 4 results.
 - **Skeleton Loading Screen** Populate right side with skeleton while loading